akazitoo/processLinux/processLinux/README.md

 ## 📝 Process

-step by step on how to create a child process that will become a zombie in the future.
+step by step about how to create a child process that will become a zombie in the future.

 ---